 - 1 tsp. salt and pepper

-- Preheat oven to 475 degrees F. Place cut up potatoes in a large mixing bowl and fill with warm water.
-Let the potatoes soak for 20 minutes in the warm water.
+- Preheat oven to 475 degrees F. Place cut up potatoes in a large mixing bowl and submerge in cold water and ice.
+Let the potatoes soak for 30 minutes in the cold water.

-- Sprinkle with more of the seasonings to your desire.
-I used more sriracha and less salt in my recipe.
-Bake for 15 minutes on one side, flip with tongs, and cook for an additional 10 minutes on the other side.
+- Bake for 15 minutes on one side, flip with tongs, and cook for an additional 15-20 minutes on the other side.

 - Dip in your favorite sauce.
 I use a Sun Dried Tomato ketchup and infused it with Sriracha Sauce.

 Hi, I’m Tawnie!